rcoleworld/reddit-sentiment-analysis/README.md

 ('Nobody cares.', 'negative', {'positive': '0.0%', 'neutral': '100.0%', 'negative': '0.0%'})

-('Jake can suck my big fat cock.', 'negative', {'positive': '0.0%', 'neutral': '66.7%', 'negative': '33.3%'})

 ('AYYYY JAKES MY BOI', 'negative', {'positive': '0.0%', 'neutral': '100.0%', 'negative': '0.0%'})

 ```
-As you can see these results are semi-accurate but I am satisfied with them for my first machine learning project.
+As you can see these results are semi-accurate, though I am satisfied with them for my first machine learning project.

 ## Sources
 Thank you to the following articles and tutorials that made this project possible: